stephen-bunn/bunn.io/README.md

 # or npm run dev
 ```

-The site is built and published on commits to the `master` branch via GitHub Actions.
+The site is built and published on commits to the `main` branch via GitHub Actions.

 ## Building Production